 Read

-On the same theme as on the election, friend Naz Hamid has written a piece that’s well worth your time.
+On the same theme as my own reflection on the election, friend Naz Hamid has written a piece that’s well worth your time.
 A brief excerpt:

 “The feeling of disbelief is a privilege.